-RAC is the Board Committee that acts on the Board's account in, amongst other matters, the ongoing oversight of Risk Management systems and the effectiveness of the Governance structure, and their ongoing appropriateness for use by the Company's management in the control of the Risks within scope of this Policy.
+RAC is the Board Committee that acts on the Board's account in, amongst other matters, the ongoing oversight of Risk Management systems and the effectiveness of the Governance structure, and their ongoing appropriateness for use by the Company's management in the control of the Risks.
 The RAC is required to ensure that any material matters are reported to, and considered by, the full Board.

-The Company's governance committee structure remained broadly unchanged at year end and is detailed in the diagrams below:
+The Company's governance committee structure remained unchanged at year end and is detailed in the diagrams below: